What are Hidden Mickeys?

 Two of the early HM’s I recall marveling over (pointed out to me by Cast Members) are the one in the mural above the entrance to Body Wars in the Wonders of Life Pavilion at Epcot and the one in the hanging vine above the giraffes in the Africa room of the “it’s a small world ride” in the Magic Kingdom.

-Questionable Hidden Mickeys
+Teaser Hidden Mickeys